 We give you these advice especially for Quebec and Canada.
 Of course as when you buy a car, anywhere in the world, do not neglect the road test and the classic inspection tour!

-- Sometimes you will see ads where it says “Past/recent mechanical inspection”.
-And there you say to yourself, “but they just said that there was no technical control?! ".
-Good you followed!
+- Sometimes you will see announcements where it says "Mechanical inspection past / recent".
+And there you say to yourself, "but they just said that there was no technical control ?! " It's good you followed!
 But there are exceptions.
-If this is the case, ask for the reason for the mechanical inspection and the report, which will allow you to more easily assess the general condition.
-A vehicle must pass an inspection, for example: if it has not been plated for more than a year (understand that it has not been driven, that it was stored), if it has been seriously damaged and repaired, if he is coming from another province.
+If this is the case, ask for the reason for the mechanical inspection and the report that will make it easier for you to understand the general condition.
+A vehicle must pass an inspection for example: if it has not been plated for more than a year (understand that it has not been driven, that it was stored), if it has been seriously damaged and repaired, if he's from another province.

 - Often vendors practice first-come, first-served.
 Be careful to return a message or call before moving.